1979 FAI Cup final: Summary

-Dundalk went into the match as most pundits' tip to win, although Waterford were confident given the manner in which they had dispatched Shamrock Rovers in the semi-final and defeated Dundalk in the League.
+Dundalk went into the match as most pundits' tip to win.
+However, Waterford were confident given the manner in which they had dispatched Shamrock Rovers in the semi-final and defeated Dundalk in the League.
 But Dundalk shocked their opponents by taking the lead after four minutes.
 There was controversy about the build up, as the linesman had flagged Hilary Carlyle as being offside, but was overruled by referee Daly.
 Carlyle crossed to Sean Byrne, who slipped as he lined up a left-foot, near post shot only to see the ball fly across the goal and into the net at the far post.
 Thereafter Dundalk attempted to play on the break and fashioned the better chances despite Waterford having more possession.
 Richie Blackmore was still required to make a number of good saves, including one from a Sid Wallace shot that seemed destined for the net.
 As the clock reached the 90 minute mark, Carlyle picked up a pass out of defence from Tommy McConville, shrugged off Waterford's player-manager, Tommy Jackson, and fired home to seal the victory, and the club's first Double.
 In the aftermath Jackson refused to complain about the referee, noting instead that his side had not responded well to going behind.
 Dundalk manager Jim McLaughlin said that Richie Blackmore's save from Sid Wallace convinced him that Dundalk were going to win.